tinacms/tina.io/content/blog/gatsby-tina-101.md

 ## Crowd-sourcing your content

 We see this approach as lowering the friction of website editing as a whole.
-Combine Open Authoring with live-edits and we have ourselves a content editing revolution.
+Combine Open Authoring with live-editing and we have ourselves a content revolution.
 The web is all about community, crowd-sourcing, power in multitudinous perspectives.
+What if it becomes effortless to fix a spelling error on the New York times or update the ReactJS documentation instantly?

 The easier it is to make content contributions, the more perspectives we get.
 The less context switching, the more space for creativity and expression of ideas themselves.

+Let's democratize content and strengthen the independent web.